Robust and efficient data-driven predictive control: Introduction

 Successful application of DDPC schemes requires that the collected offline data is sufficiently rich.
 This is typically ensured by imposing suitable persistence of excitation (PE) conditions on the input.
-However, PE necessitates that the data sequence is sufficiently long and its length increases with increased system order, number of inputs and prediction horizon length.
+However, PE necessitates that the data is sufficiently long and its length increases with increased system order, number of inputs and prediction horizon length.
 As a result, the computational complexity of solving the corresponding optimal control problem increases.
-Existing works that address efficiency in DDPC either focus on sample efficiency (using less data) by, e.g., segmentation of the prediction horizon \cite{Dwyer23}, or on computational efficiency by reducing the number of decision variables through the use of, e.g., singular value decomposition (SVD) of the data matrices \cite{zhang2022}.
+Existing works that address efficiency in DDPC either focus on sample efficiency (using less data) by, e.g., segmentation of the prediction horizon \cite{Dwyer23}, or on computational efficiency by reducing the number of decision variables through the use of, e.g., singular value decomposition of the data matrices \cite{zhang2022}.
 None of the above schemes, however, simultaneously addresses sample and computational efficiency of DDPC schemes.
-In fact, the segmentation procedure in \cite{Dwyer23} results in an increased number of decision variables, whereas \cite{zhang2022} requires the availability of a sufficiently long data sequence.
+In fact, the segmentation procedure in \cite{Dwyer23} results in an increased number of decision variables, whereas \cite{zhang2022} requires the availability of sufficiently long data.
 In some practical applications, it may not be easy to obtain long PE data that allow for application of DDPC schemes with long prediction horizons.
 Moreover, data can be irregularly measured due to sensor failure or inability to measure data consecutively (as in, e.g., biomedical applications).
-It was recently shown in \cite{Alsalti2023_md} how one can obtain alternative non-parametric representations of the finite-length behavior of LTI systems using a (potentially short and irregularly measured) data sequence.
-In this work, we will exploit the results of \cite{Alsalti2023_md} to simultaneously address sample- and computational efficiency issues in DDPC.
+Recently, an alternative non-parametric representation of the finite-length behavior of LTI systems was proposed in \cite{Alsalti2023_md} using a (potentially short and irregularly measured) data sequence.
+In this work, we will exploit the results of \cite{Alsalti2023_md} to simultaneously address sample and computational efficiency in DDPC.